ProfGadgetDev/ProfGadgetDev/README.md

 - 👋 Hi, I’m @ProfGadgetDev, I'm innovative and may be the next Steve Wozniak :-) (Please don't be mad about this, I don't really believe in it)
 - 👀 I’m interested in Game (Engine) Development, OS Development and more -> Mostly low-level and hardware stuff
-- 🌱 I’m currently learning OpenGL, Swift, Assembly and OS development
+- 🌱 I’m currently learning by myself
 - 📫 How to reach me nikomokrov@gmail.com
 <!---
 ProfGadgetDev/ProfGadgetDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.